 Strategic management can be defined as the art and science of formulating, implementing, and evaluating cross-functional decisions that enable an organization to achieve its goals.
 The term strategic management is synonymous with the term strategic planning more often used in the business world, while the former is often used in academia (David, 2011).
 Therefore, strategic management emphasizes monitoring and evaluating external opportunities and threats by considering the strengths and weaknesses of the company (Wheelen & Hunger, 2012).
-Strategic management is a set of managerial decisions and actions that determine the long-term performance of а company.
-This includes environmental scanning (both external and internal), strategy formulation long-term (strategic planning), or strategy implementation, and evaluation and control.
+Strategic management is a set of managerial decisions and actions that determine the long-term performance of a company.
+This includes environmental scanning (both external and internal), strategy formulation (strategic or long-term planning), strategy implementation, and evaluation and control.